Artificial Turf Market Size and Share

 Recent Industry Developments

-- January 2025: FieldTurf installed its CORE system at Mercedes-Benz Stadium for the College Football Playoff National Championship.
+- January 2025: FieldTurf installed its CORE system at Mercedes-Benz Stadium for the College Football Playoff National Championship, reinforcing its position among elite college football programs with over 1,500 NCAA installations.

-- October 2024: European Parliament approved the EU crumb-rubber infill ban, representing a USD 218,000-ton annual impact across Europe.
+- October 2024: European Parliament approved the EU crumb-rubber infill ban, representing a USD 218,00 metric tons annual impact across Europe.

 - September 2024: Domo Sports Grass’s biobased turf from sugar cane gained market attention as a sustainable alternative to petroleum-based fibers.